Skip to main content

 How It Works

-SealMetrics automatically exports your analytics data to a BigQuery dataset on a schedule you configure.
+Sealmetrics automatically exports your analytics data to a BigQuery dataset on a schedule you configure.
 The sync process:

-1. Extracts data from your SealMetrics account
+1. Extracts data from your Sealmetrics account

 2. Transforms it into structured BigQuery tables